x8lucas8x/x8lucas8x.github.com/content/blog/9-the-low-hanging-fruits-of-technical-writing/index.md

 > Python is a powerful language.
 Moreover, it is simple, however, some bits of it, such as metaclasses, can be hard to grasp.
 Therefore, it might be better not to focus on it as a newcomer.
 Even though it might be a complicated feature of Python, many popular frameworks use it under the hood, such as sqlalchemy's model and Django's models.

-Do you see how "moreover" (addition relation), "however" (opposition/contrast relation), "therefore" (cause/effect/result relation) and "even though" (opposition/contrast relation) just made it clearer, what was the sort of relation those phrases had?
+Do you see how “moreover” (addition relation), “however” (opposition/contrast relation), “therefore” (cause/effect/result relation) and “even though” (opposition/contrast relation) just made it clearer, what was the sort of relation those phrases had?
 So don't shy away from them.
-Ah, and please keep in mind your compound versions (e.g., neither ... nor ..., either ... or ..., not only ... but also ..., both ... and ...).
+Ah, and please keep in mind your compound versions (e.g., neither … nor …, either … or …, not only … but also …, both … and …).
 Anyway, you can find more examples of conjunctions on https://www.fluentu.com/blog/english/english-conjunctions/, https://www.grammarly.com/blog/conjunctions/ and https://eslforums.com/list-of-conjunctions/.
 Before closing this topic, let me warn you that conjunctions for the sake of using them, isn't necessarily better – especially if they are poorly employed.
 See the following redacted example, which I've reviewed recently as part of a design doc:

 > The only considerable cost is the cost of Service A. We were able to get the following pricing scheme from Product B and we have signed up for 3 parallel processes for now and later we will evaluate if we need more parallel processes.

-The coordinating conjunction "and" (addition relation), in the aforementioned example, isn't really fulfilling its purpose.
+The coordinating conjunction “and” (addition relation), in the aforementioned example, isn't really fulfilling its purpose.
 That's so the case, that removing its occurrences and keeping distinct sentences instead work just as fine.
 Additionally, shorter phrases end up being a plus, as can be seen on:

 > The only considerable cost is the cost of Service A. We were able to get the following pricing scheme from Product B. We have signed up for 3 parallel processes for now.
 Later we will evaluate if we need more parallel processes.